Are Medications Hard to Swallow? Ways to Help!

 - Up to a 6 months with oil-based formulations.

 Note that only a few 'recipes' are validated due to the cost of stability testing.
-Stability testing requires outsourcing special 'analytical labs' which have HPLC capability, which is difficult even to hospital pharmacies.
+Stability testing requires outsourcing special 'analytical labs' which have HPLC capability, which is difficult even for hospital pharmacies.

 Examples of medications that can be compounded